-Now part of the International Tree Foundation, this year’s Tree Conference, focused on Education, aims to inspire citizen-lead reforestation and the growth of ancient forests in the UK, as well as the wider re-greening our Earth.
+Now part of the International Tree Foundation, this year’s Tree Conference aims to inspire citizen-lead reforestation and the growth of ancient forests in the UK, as well as the wider re-greening our Earth.

 Other topics to be covered on the day will include:

 - “Tree-mend-us” education – particularly for teens and foresters

 - More on the amazing science, politics, law, arts and culture of trees